Back to Blog

 Key takeaways

-• Hairballs are not always harmless—frequent vomiting can indicate other diseases, especially in older cats.
+• Hairballs are not always harmless—frequent vomiting can indicate inflammatory bowel disease, parasites, hyperthyroidism, or other conditions, especially in older cats.

-• Grooming is first-line for long-haired cats; many “hairball diets” are secondary tools.
+• Grooming is first-line for long-haired cats; many "hairball diets" are secondary tools, not magic fixes.

-• Fiber can help some cats move hair through the GI tract, but it is not a universal fix.
+• Fiber can help some cats move hair through the GI tract, but it is not a universal fix and can cause gas or stool changes in others.

 Cat Hairballs: Diet, Fiber, and Grooming Strategy